cabao/photo-search-v2/README.md

 # photo-search-v2
 Because Instagram's policy, it doesn't work now.
-Need to add access token
+Need to get the access token.